About 90 percent of people with Marfan syndrome will develop changes in their heart and blood vessels.

 Q.: Should I be careful about doing other recreational activities if I have an aortic aneurysm?

-A.: Flying in an airplane, sitting in a hot tub and jumping on a trampoline are typically safe for people who have an aortic aneurysm.
+A.: Flying in an airplane and sitting in a hot tub are typically safe for people who have an aortic aneurysm.
 There is no scientific evidence indicating otherwise.
+Other musculoskeletal problesm also must be taken into account.

 Riding roller coasters or other thrill rides may be best to avoid, however.
 They can cause blood pressure to swing rapidly.